ali-negary/BiaBoro/README.md

     - `last name`
     - `username`
   - Admin and Owner can access everyone's data. (not implemented yet)
-  - Managers cannot access anyone above theirs. (not implemented yet)
+  - No one can access anyone above theirs. (not implemented yet)

 - #### Remove user
+  - Removes a user using its `email` or `username`.
+  - Accessible only for Admins, Owners, and Managers.

 - #### Add arrival/departure
 - #### Approve activity
 - #### Get arrivals